mcgill-ecse211-f21/threading-tutorial/README.md

 Thread(target=action).start()
 ```

-where action is a `FunctionType` that has already been defined or a
+where `action` is a `FunctionType` that has already been defined or a
 lambda (anonymous) function.

+## ❓ Questions

+1. What is the sampling rate corresponding to a sleep time of 1ms?
+2. How many threads can we run at once on the BrickPi?
+3. What happens if there are too many threads?
+4. How do we stop a thread once we no longer need it to run in the background?